Counties respond to hurricanes ahead of November 2024 elections

 How have states responded?

-• Florida: On October 3, Governor Ron DeSantis authorized election changes to 10 counties recovering from Hurricane Helene, including location changes to early voting sites, allowing state employees to take paid leave to serve as poll workers, and loosening restrictions on mail-in-voting.
+• Florida: On October 3, Governor Ron DeSantis authorized election changes and flexibilities to 10 counties recovering from Hurricane Helene, including location changes to early voting sites, allowing state employees to take paid leave to serve as poll workers, and loosening restrictions on mail-in-voting.
 As Florida recovered from Hurricane Helene, Hurricane Milton made landfall on October 9, creating more devastation to communities and roadblocks for election operations.
+On October 18, Governor DeSantis issued a second executive order to allow for changes and flexibilities in administering the election for the counties impacted by Hurricane Milton.

 • North Carolina: Nearly 20 percent of NC voters are in hard hit areas after Hurricane Helene.
-With a significant list of zip codes where USPS cannot reach, North Carolina officials are working with UPS and FedEx to develop contingency plans for the ballot mail out date.
+On October 7, the N.C.
+State Board of Elections passed a resolution providing impacted N.C. counties with the flexibility to take emergency measures to ensure a smooth election process.
+Additionally, on October 10 Governor Roy Cooper signed into law legislation providing the State Board of Elections with $5 million to assist with recovery efforts.
+With USPS operations impacted in a significant list of zip codes, North Carolina officials are working with UPS and FedEx to develop contingency plans for the ballot mail out date and as of October 8, 2024, USPS operations have resumed but may take some time.

-• Tennessee: At least 6 polling locations in northwest Tennessee have structural damage or are inaccessible by car following Hurricane Helene.
+• Tennessee: At least 6 counties in East Tennessee have polling locations that experienced structural damage or are inaccessible by car following Hurricane Helene.
+These counties are working with the Tennessee Secretary of State to communicate changes in voting locations to voters.

 NACo will continue to monitor election administration challenges ahead of the November general election.